Modelli Circolari (detail)

 2025–ongoing

-I call them Modelli Circolari, and they stem from my obsession with modeling and diagramming reality — things I am eager to understand or fascinated by.
+I call them Modelli Circolari, and they stem from my obsession with the things I am eager to understand or fascinated by.
 Each piece has an inner focus circle that hosts symbols, connections, diagrams and words.

 on each piece